QuantConnect/Lean/readme.md

    > Handle all messages from the algorithmic trading engine.
 Decide what should be sent, and where the messages should go.
 The result processing system can send messages to a local GUI, or the web interface.

  - **Datafeed Sourcing** (IDataFeed)
-   > Connect and download data required for the algorithmic trading engine.
-For backtesting this sources files from the disk, for live trading it connects to a stream and generates the data objects.
+   > Connect and download the data required for the algorithmic trading engine.
+For backtesting this sources files from the disk, for live trading, it connects to a stream and generates the data objects.

  - **Transaction Processing** (ITransactionHandler)
-   > Process new order requests; either using the fill models provided by the algorithm, or with an actual brokerage.
+   > Process new order requests; either using the fill models provided by the algorithm or with an actual brokerage.
 Send the processed orders back to the algorithm's portfolio to be filled.

  - **Realtime Event Management** (IRealtimeHandler)
-   > Generate real time events - such as end of day events.
-Trigger callbacks to real time event handlers.
-For backtesting this is mocked-up an works on simulated time.
+   > Generate real-time events - such as the end of day events.
+Trigger callbacks to real-time event handlers.
+For backtesting, this is mocked-up a works on simulated time.

  - **Algorithm State Setup** (ISetupHandler)
    > Configure the algorithm cash, portfolio and data requested.
 Initialize all state parameters required.